Certificate in Migration Governance

 Egypt is widely recognised as an important origin, transit and destination country for migration.
 It is also a key country in terms of geographic position, along different migratory routes from the Horn of Africa and Sub-Saharan Africa.
 The Certificate, jointly delivered by IOM Egypt and Center for Migration and Refugee Studies (CMRS) at the American University in Cairo, aims at providing different stakeholders dealing with migration with a comprehensive and shared knowledge on how to effectively and efficiently govern and manage this phenomenon.
 Moreover, the courses will allow participants to realize areas of possible synergies and future partnership.
 The geographic coverage of the course will primarily focus on the Egyptian context with reference to best practices and lessons learnt from other countries in the Middle East and North Africa region, as well as worldwide.

-The Certificate is composed of seven modules:
+The Certificate is composed of six modules:

 1. Introduction to Migration: a Historical Background and Migration Governance